cristianbass01/GUI_robotic_exoskeleton/README.md

 The validation of the interface was conducted through tests on a prototype exoskeleton, demonstrating its effectiveness and ease of use.

+## Explanation of branches
+- main: contains only the package alice_pkg (if you want to debug it setup will download also test branch) -> need to install manually the rosserial_python package
+- test: contains only the fake_exo_pkg in order to debug without the exoskeleton -> need to install manually both alice_pkg and rosserial_python packages
+- workspace: contains both the packages and also the rosserial_python package (you don't need to install it)

 ## 2. Installation
 If you have Windows 10 or 11 and want to run it, you must install wsl and install an Ubuntu-20.04 distribution by using prompt:
 ```